CogStack/CogStack-Pipeline/README.md

  5. Remote partitioning via an ActiveMQ JMS server, for complete scalability
  6. Built in job scheduler to enable near real time synchronisation with a database

 Questions?
 Want to help?
-Drop me a message: richgjackson@gmail.com
+Drop me a message: lucy.o'neill@kcl.ac.uk (020 7848 0924)